 The Notes are not sponsored, endorsed, sold or promoted by S&P Dow Jones Indices LLC, Dow Jones, S&P or any of their respective affiliates (collectively, "S&P Dow Jones Indices").
 S&P Dow Jones Indices of the Notes or any member of the public regarding the advisability of investing in securities generally or in the Notes particularly or the ability of the SPX to track general market performance.
-S&P Dow Jones Indices' only relationship to Merrill Lynch, Pierce, Fenner & Smith Incorporated with respect to the SPX is the licensing of the SPX and carculated by S&P Dow Jones Indices and/or its third party licensors.
+S&P Dow Jones Indices' only relationship to Merrill Lynch, Pierce, Fenner & Smith Incorporated with respect to the SPX is the licensing of the SPX and calculated by S&P Dow Jones Indices and/or its third party licensors.
 The SPX is determined, composed and calculated by S&P Dow Jones Indices and/or its third party licensors.
 The SPX is determined, composed and calculated by S&P Dow Jones Indices and/or its third party licensors.
-The SPX is determined, composed and calculated by S&P Dow Jones Indices have no obligation to take our needs, BAC's needs or the needs of Merrill Lynch, Pierce, Fenner & Smith Incorporated or holders of the Notes into consideration in determining, composing or calculating the SPX.
+The SPX is determined, composed and calculated by S&P Dow Jones Indices and/or its third party licensors.
+The SPX is determined, composed and calculated by S&P Dow Jones Indices and/or its the licensing of the Advisor to the Advisor to the Notes of the Notes into consideration in determining, composing or calculating the SPX.
 S&P Dow Jones Indices are not responsible for and have not participated in the determination of the prices and amount of the Notes or the timing of the issuance or sale of the Notes or in the determination or calculation by which the Notes are to be converted into cash.
-S&P Dow Jones Indices have no obligation or liability in connection with the administration, marketing or fuding of the Notes.
+S&P Dow Jones Indices thave no obligation or liability in connection with the administration, marketing or fuding of the Notes.
 There is no assurance that investment products based on the SPX will accurately track index performance or provide positive investment returns.
-S&P Dow Jones Indices currently being issued to be investment advisors.
+S&P Dow Jones Indices contract, nor is it considered to be investment advisors.
 Inclusion of a security or futures contract, within an index is not a recommendation by S&P Dow Jones Indices to buy, sell, or hold such security or futures contract, nor is it considered to be investment to and competitive with the Notes.
-In addition, SPDJI and its affiliates may independently issue and/or sponsor f
+In addition, SPDJI and